Yakovlev Yak-130: Design

-In addition to its training role, the aircraft is capable of fulfilling light attack and reconnaissance duties.
-It can carry a combat load of 3000 kg, consisting of various guided and un-guided weapons, auxiliary fuel tanks and electronic pods.
-According to its chief designer Konstantin Popovich, during a testing phase that ended in December 2009, the plane was tested with "all airborne weapons with a weight of up to 500 kg that are in service in the Russian Air Force".
-The Yak-130 has nine hard points: two wingtip, six under-wing and one under-fuselage.
+The aircraft is capable of fulfilling light-attack and reconnaissance duties.
+It can carry a combat load of 3000 kg, consisting of guided and unguided weapons, auxiliary fuel tanks, and electronic pods.
+According to its chief designer, Konstantin Popovich, the plane was tested with "all airborne weapons with a weight of up to 500 kg that are in service in the Russian Air Force".
+The Yak-130 has nine hardpoints - two wingtip, six under-wing, and one under-fuselage.